H. P. Lovecraft: Politics

-Lovecraft began his life as a Tory, which was likely the result of his conservative upbringing.
+Lovecraft originally held views he would later describe as "Tory", which was likely the result of his conservative upbringing.
 His family supported the Republican Party for the entirety of his life.
 While it is unclear how consistently he voted, he voted for Herbert Hoover in the 1928 U.S. presidential election.
 Rhode Island as a whole remained politically conservative and Republican into the 1930s.
 Lovecraft himself was an Anglophile who admired the British monarchy.
 He opposed democracy and thought that the United States should be governed by an aristocracy.
 This viewpoint emerged during his youth and lasted until the end of the 1920s.
 During World War I, his Anglophilia caused him to strongly support the Allies against the Central Powers.
 Many of his earlier poems were devoted to then-current political subjects, and he published several political essays in his amateur journal, The Conservative.
 He was a teetotaler who supported the implementation of Prohibition, which was one of the few reforms that he supported during the early part of his life.
 While remaining a teetotaler, he later became convinced that Prohibition was ineffectual in the 1930s.
 His personal justification for his early political viewpoints was primarily based on tradition and aesthetics.